freignat91/agrid/README.md

 this command as not effect on the real cluster grid connections

-# Users (targeted for version 0.1.2)

-Agrid can share its storage between users.
-Each user got a home folder to store exclusively its own files and an optional token to authenticate onto the server.

 # CLI

 Agrid command lines implemented using the Agrid Go API

+### create a user
+`agrid user create [username] <--unsecure>`

+Create a user with its own file space in the cluster.
+This command return a token used to authenticate the user when executing any other command
+- [username] the user name to create
+- <--unsecure> if this option exist, the user is not protected by a token

+### remove a user
+`agrid user remove [username] <--token>`

+Remove a user.
+All files in its file space should have been removed first

+- [username] the user name to remove
+- <--token token> the token to authenticate the user

 ### store a file on cluster:

-`agrid file store [source] [target] <--thread> <--key>`
+`agrid file store [source] [target] <--thread> <--key> <--user> <--token>`
 - [source]: the full pathname of the local file to store
 - [target]: the full pathname of the file in the cluster
-- <--thread>: optionally: number of threads used to store the file (default 1), each thread open a grpc connection on a distinct node.
+- <--thread number>: optionally: number of threads used to store the file (default 1), each thread open a grpc connection on a distinct node.
 - <--key>: optionally: AES key to encrypt the file
+- <--user userName>: to store on the usee file space
+- <--token token>: token to authenticate the user (given at user creation)

 ### retrieve a file from cluster